-The University Police Department enjoys a close proximity to and a working relationship with the Canton Village Police, the St. Lawrence County Sheriff's Office, New York State Police and other state and federal agencies such as the U.S. Drug Enforcement Administration.
+The University Police Department enjoys a close proximity to and a working relationship with the Canton Village Police, the St. Lawrence County Sheriff's Office, New York State Police and other state and federal agencies such as the Department of Homeland Security.

 University Police are a proactive, energetic and service-oriented police agency.
-We follow recognized, community-oriented police practices and have a Memorandum of Understanding

-(MOU) with the Canton Village Police.
+We follow recognized, community-oriented police practices and have a Memorandum of Understanding (MOU) with the Canton Village Police.
 This MOU provides for the ability of each Department to assist the other when necessary, including when violent crimes and missing persons are reported from the campus.
 Additionally, the Chiefs of both Departments are frequently in contact on a variety of issues and joint projects.
-The Canton Village Police notifies UPD on a daily basis, whenever our students are involved in a crime.
+The Canton Village Police notifies UPD when our students are involved in a crime.
 Appropriate Judicial Referrals are then initiated.